BRINGING “LIVE” ENTERTAINMENT TO YOU

 Blue Heron for the Renaissance Listener It’s a fact: music soothes the soul!
 Hailed by the Boston Globe as “one of the Boston music community’s indispensables,” Blue Heron performs music composed between the years 1400 and 1600.
 This vocal ensemble is making sure it continues to regale you.
 Blue Heron’s concert videos are frequently uploaded to their YouTube channel for your peaceful listening pleasure.

 Stream Fest for the Arts Patron The river doesn’t stop flowing.
 And so, you have Stream Festival, a virtual version of Cambridge’s annual River Fest.
-On June 6, jump in as local favorites like Rachel Sumner and Ken Field share their music.
+Jump in as local favorites like Rachel Sumner and Ken Field share their music.
 You can also relax with a presentation of artworks such as the landscape paintings, Beside Still Waters.
 There’s a whole lot more to keep you streaming: dance, theater performances and video art too.
-Events are accessible on the Stream Fest site as well as on CCTV.
+Stream Fest is accessible on its site as well as on CCTV.

 Story Chapel for the Peace Seeker Have you heard of Satigata?
 Traditional Buddhist chants come alive with not just singing bowls and bells but also acoustic guitars and hand drums!
 Satigata is rooted in a community experience of mindfulness, meditation and spiritual growth.
 Founders, Chris Berlin and Darren Becker, will perform their songs at the historic Story Chapel June 5.
-Sign up for this evening of virtual meditative music, and let the peace flow through.
+Sign up for this evening of virtual meditative music, let the peace flow through and keep an eye out for future Satigata events.